 - Eye movements: Move your eyes from side to side, then up and down, without moving your head.
 Repeat ten times more.
 Begin slowly and escalate your speed.

 - Head movements: Slowly move your head from side to side and up and down.
 Keep your eyes open.
 Repeat 10-20 times, starting gently and escalating your speed as you gain confidence.

 - Shoulder shrugs: In a seated position, shrug your shoulders up and down.
 Repeat this 10-20 times.

-- When doing these exercises, don’t rush because it could make your dizziness worse.
+- Don’t rush when doing these exercises, don’t rush because it could make your dizziness worse.
 Instead, take your time and go over each exercise many times.

-- If you do these exercises once every few weeks, you will not get enough benefit.
-Instead, try to do these exercises once or twice each day.
+- If you do these exercises once every few weeks, you will not benefit.
+So instead, try to do these exercises once or twice each day.

-- In order for these exercises to work, you must treat the correct ear.
-To properly treat first, identify the correct ear.
+- For these exercises to work, you must treat the correct ear.
+To properly treat first, identify the right ear.
 You can determine this through BPPV testing.

 The last word on vertigo exercises

 They designed vertigo exercises to relieve the symptoms of peripheral vertigo induced by benign paroxysmal positional vertigo (BPPV).
-These exercise helps to transport calcium carbonate particles from the semicircular canals back to the vestibule’s otolith organs, where they are less prone to induce inner ear problems.
-These exercises help you improve and maintain your equilibrium.
+This exercise helps transport calcium carbonate particles from the semicircular canals back to the vestibule’s otolith organs, where they are less prone to inducing inner ear problems.
+In addition, these exercises help you improve and maintain your equilibrium.

-You can easily perform these exercises at home, but it’s crucial to have someone with you in case you feel dizzy.
+You can efficiently perform these exercises at home, but it’s crucial to have someone with you if you feel dizzy.
 For these exercises to work, you must identify the correct ear.
 You can do this through the BPPV test.
 These exercises will also help you strengthen your balance.